aldefouw/redcap_cypress/README.md

 *The best way to test your REDCap instance is to configure an environment identical to production somewhere else.
 An easy way to do this is through Docker.*

 Although configuring your environment is outside the scope of this document, there are several consortium members who have successfully configured Docker containers.

-**If you need help getting started with Docker, consider looking at or downloading Andy Martin's [REDCap Docker Compose](https://github.com/123andy/redcap-docker-compose) repository.**

-Alternatively, if you understand how REDCap works well, you can use Adam De Fouw's lightweight [REDCap Docker](https://github.com/aldefouw/redcap_docker) repository.
-Please note that this repository requires the REDCap source files to be on your machine.
+**If you need help getting started with Docker, you can use the following repository as a starting point: [REDCap Docker](https://github.com/aldefouw/redcap_docker) repository.
+Please note that this repository requires the REDCap source files to be on your machine.**

 ---
 ### Test Framework

 In short, this is the repository you're looking at.
 You will write tests on your machine and then run them against your Test Environment.